Constitution of 3 May 1791: Features

 The Constitution changed the government from an elective to a hereditary monarchy.
 This provision was intended to reduce the destructive influence of foreign powers at each election.
-(Note: Stanisław August had been elected in 1764 due to support from Russian Tsarina Catherine the Great.
-Russia spent about 2.5 million rubles to support his election, Poniatowski's supporters and opponents engaged in military posturing and even minor clashes.
+(Note: Stanisław August had been elected in 1764 due to support from the Russian Tsarina Catherine the Great.
+Russia spent about 2.5 million rubles to support his election, and Poniatowski's supporters and opponents engaged in military posturing and even minor clashes.
 The Russian army was deployed a few miles from the election sejm, which met at Wola near Warsaw.)
 The royal dynasty was elective, and if one were to cease, a new family would be chosen by the nation.
 The king reigned by the "grace of God and the will of the Nation", and "all authority derives from the will of the Nation."
 The institution of pacta conventa was preserved.
-On Stanisław August's death the Polish throne would become hereditary and pass to Frederick Augustus III of Saxony of the House of Wettin, which had provided the two kings before Stanisław August.
-This provision was contingent upon Frederic Augustus' consent.
+On Stanisław August's death the Polish throne would become hereditary and pass to Elector Frederick Augustus III of Saxony of the House of Wettin, which had provided the two kings who had preceded Stanisław August on the throne.
+This provision was contingent upon Frederick Augustus' consent.
 He declined when Adam Czartoryski offered him the throne.
-(Note: In 1807, Napoleon persuaded Frederic Augustus to become the king of the Duchy of Warsaw established by the French Emperor on lands of the former Commonwealth.)
+(Note: In 1807, Napoleon persuaded Frederick Augustus to become the king of the Duchy of Warsaw established by the French Emperor on lands of the former Commonwealth.)

 Discussed in Article VIII, the judiciary was separated from the two other branches of the government, and was to be served by elective judges.
 Courts of first instance existed in each voivodeship and were in constant session, with judges elected by the regional sejmik assemblies.
 Appellate tribunals were established for the provinces, based on the reformed Crown Tribunal and Lithuanian Tribunal.
 The Sejm elected from its deputies the judges for the Sejm Court, a precursor to the modern State Tribunal of Poland.
 Referendary courts were established in each province to hear the cases of the peasantry.
 Municipal courts, described in the law on towns, complemented this system.